Ezat-Ahmadi/Ezat-Ahmadi/README.md

 # 💫 About Me:
-I am currently studying computer engineering at AUT
+I am Ezatullah Ahmadi and currently studying computer engineering at AUT

 ## 🌐 Socials: